rdf-elixir/website/content/grax/schemas.md

 ## Class declarations

-You can optionally specify that the individual `Grax.Schema` structs representing RDF resources should be instances of a RDFS class by providing its IRI as an argument of the `schema` macro.
+You can optionally specify that the individual `Grax.Schema` structs representing RDF resources should be instances of an RDFS class by providing its IRI as an argument of the `schema` macro.

 ```elixir{4,12,20}
 defmodule User do